mitranim/gow/readme.md

 ## Overview

 "gow" is the missing watch mode for the "go" command.
-It watches Go files and reruns on changes.
+It's invoked exactly like `go`, but also watches Go files and reruns on changes.
 Works on MacOS, should work on Linux.
 Pull requests for Windows are welcome.

 ## Why